DataByMansi/lettuce-growth-insights/README.md

 # 🥬 Lettuce Growth Insights: Environmental Impact on Maturity Time

 This project explores how environmental conditions — including temperature, humidity, pH, and total dissolved solids (TDS) — influence the number of days it takes for lettuce plants to reach maturity.
-Using a dataset sourced from Kaggle, we perform exploratory data analysis (EDA), visualizations, and feature engineering to uncover patterns and draw data-driven conclusions.
+Using a dataset sourced from Kaggle, I performed exploratory data analysis (EDA), visualizations, and feature engineering to uncover patterns and draw data-driven conclusions.

 ---